State Retirement Pension

 If you have been contracted out of the state scheme at any time in your working life, the amount you receive under the new state pension may be reduced.
 Your starting amount will be reduced because under the contracted out scheme, you would have paid lower NI contributions - or some of the NI contributions you paid were used to contribute to your stakeholder or personal pension instead of the additional State Pension.

-For more information on the new State Pension, you can visit the gov.uk website.
+More information on the new State Pension is available on the gov.uk website.

 I Have Not Reached State Pension Age Yet - Can I Find Out How Much My State Pension Might Be?

 Yes.
 You can request a State Pension Statement to get an estimate of what you could be entitled to, based on your NI record to date.
 You can also find out if you have any gaps in your National Insurance record.
 It is possible to pay voluntary contributions to fill the gaps, but you should get advice to check if it is worth doing this, or you may be eligible for credits.
-See the gov.uk webpage for more information.
+For more information, you can check your pension online.